mewza/xover/README.md

 P.S.
 Never code just for money only.
 Code becaue you enjoy it!
-Money will (should) come after you find doing what you love... and most important- don't let the gnomes get you!
+Money will (should) come after you find doing what you love... and most important- don't let the evil gnomes get you!